-Initial application: an application received when there has been a break in certification, or the EU has never received Food Stamp benefits before.
-EXAMPLE – The EU’s last month of certification is April.
-The EU makes an initial application on May 2.
+Initial application: an application received when there has been a break in certification, or the household has never received SNAP benefits before.
+EXAMPLE – The household’s last month of certification is April.
+The household makes an initial application on May 2.

-Low-income EU: an EU with an annual income not exceeding 130 percent of the Office of Management and Budget poverty guidelines.
+Low-income Household: a household with an annual income not exceeding 130 percent of the federal Department of Health and Human Services Poverty guidelines.

 Medicaid: medical assistance under Title XIX of the Social Security Act, as amended.

 Migrant farm worker: a person who moves on a regular basis to find work harvesting crops or other agricultural activities.